St Albans DJ officially dismissed from local radio station amid controversy

-Section four of the OFCOM guidelines - entitled Religion - states that faith broadcasters must be responsible and not exploit any susceptibilities of the audience, be abusive, or seek recruits.
+Section four of the OFCOM guidelines - entitled Religion - states that religious broadcasters must be responsible and not exploit any susceptibilities of the audience, or be abusive.

 While in talks about how the long-standing Sunday slot could evolve, Elspeth forwarded on the initial email she received as a request for prayers from her contacts.

 She was then told she could no longer volunteer at the station as she had breached internal rules.